sizzlebop/CLIche/README.md

 - Use direct Unsplash URLs for better compatibility and sharing
 - Are automatically attributed as required by Unsplash terms
 - Are properly formatted for the document type (markdown or HTML)
+- Are intelligently placed using AI-powered contextual analysis

 The `image` command still supports downloading images locally to `~/.cliche/files/images/` for other uses.